msc365/az-idp-toolbox/docs/common/New-SecurePassword.md

 ## DESCRIPTION

-The New-SecurePassword cmdlet creates a secure random password of specified length and optional characteristics.
+The New-PasswordAsSecureString cmdlet creates a secure random password of specified length and optional characteristics.

 ## EXAMPLES